Unless you’ve been building WordPress sites for many years, the chances are that you’re unsure what the WordPress Rest API is.

 The WordPress Developer Reference lists all of the REST API’s routes and endpoints, which let you access and manipulate virtually anything on your WordPress site.
-Most if not all of your interactions with the WordPress API will utilize these endpoints.
+Most, if not all, of your interactions with the WordPress API, will utilize these endpoints.

 Depending on how you use the REST API, you may also need to provide authentication to make requests.
 For many requests, WordPress needs to verify who you are first.
-By default, most public content on your website you can access with the API without authentication, while accessing private data requires authentication.
+By default, you can access most public content on your website with the API without authentication, while accessing private data requires authentication.

 Make a Request to the WordPress REST API

 With the basic terminology down, we now know enough to send simple requests to the REST API.
 We don’t recommend testing the REST API on your live website — instead, set up a test website on a server or locally to make requests.